🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 A moonlit photo of Upper Yosemite Falls.

-It is possible to walk to the more-impressive second tier via the Upper Yosemite Falls hike, but the trail is steep!
+It is possible to walk to the more impressive second tier via the Upper Yosemite Falls hike, but the trail is steep!
 Those who persevere will be rewarded with a unique vantage point.

-I generally do not recommend trying to squeeze this into your one day Yosemite itinerary.
+I generally do not recommend trying to squeeze this into your one-day Yosemite itinerary.
 While the hike is only 2 miles roundtrip, it is steep and will likely take at least 2 hours to complete.

 If you are planning your Yosemite trip during the long summer days, you may have time to schedule this in.
-Otherwise, it is probably best to enjoy equally-fantastic views of Upper Yosemite Fall from many other places within the park and skip the hike.

-🌅 Sunset at Yosemite Valley View
+πŸŒ… Sunset at Yosemite Valley View

-Ending a Yosemite day trip with sunset from Valley View.
+Bright pinks and purples light up the sky, ending a Yosemite day trip with sunset from Valley View.

 Ending our Yosemite Day Trip with a magical place to enjoy sunset.